d-gangz/mcp-template/README.md

 #### Configuration with Cursor

 1. Locate your Cursor MCP configuration file (`mcp.json`).
-This is typically found in `~/.cursor/mcp.json` on macOS/Linux or `C:\Users\YourUser\.cursor\mcp.json` on Windows.
+This is typically found in Cursor > settings.
+2. Click on `Add a new global MCP server`
-2. Add or update the entry for your server:
+2. Add in the entry for your server:

 ```json
 {